Breaking Barriers in Health Care

 Christina Maslach, University of California, Berkeley, USA

-Title:“The World Health Organisation declaration on Job Burnout: Pitfalls and Possibilities"
+Title:“The World Health Organisation declaration on Job Burnout: Possibilities and Progress"

 Christina Maslach, is best known as one of the pioneering researchers on job burnout, and the author of the Maslach Burnout Inventory (MBI), the most widely used research measure in the burnout field.
 In addition to numerous articles, her books on this topic include Burnout: The Cost of Caring; the co-edited volume, Professional Burnout: Recent Developments in Theory and Research (with Wilmar Schaufeli); and three publications with Michael Leiter -- The Truth About Burnout; Preventing Burnout and Building Engagement: A Complete Program for Organizational Renewal; and Banishing Burnout: Six Strategies for Improving Your Relationship with Work.
 The two latest publications are based on Christina's work as a consultant with various organizations on issues of job burnout.
 Among Christina's other honors are the presidency of the Western Psychological Association, the Distinguished Teaching Award and the Social Sciences Service Award from the University of California at Berkeley , and her selection as a Fellow of the American Association for the Advancement of Science (which cited her "For groundbreaking work on the applications of social psychology to contemporary problems") Christina has been the Chair of the Academic Senate of Berkeley University and is currently a Professor Emerita in the University of Berkeley and the Editor of the Burnout Journal.